lahyri/VLAD/README.md

 ### Observation

-Since I'm not planning to host this permanently, You'll have to [create your own bot account](https://discordpy.readthedocs.io/en/rewrite/discord.html), save the generated token to a "token.txt" file in the main directory an run the project everytime you want to use it.
+Since I'm not planning to host this permanently, You'll have to [create your own bot account](https://discordpy.readthedocs.io/en/rewrite/discord.html), save the generated token to a "token.txt" file in the main directory and run the project everytime you want to use it.

 ## Running